boyentenbi/DAG-IDE/README.md

 The rest of the code is dedicated to rendering the graph.
 This was when I realised the project would not succeed.
 Any piece of code more than 5 lines long creates an extremely complicated graph.

-# I learned

-* How to write code without mutation

-* How to write front-ends which rely on the functional reactive paradigm

-* How to write code in a LISP

-* That rendering an arbitrary graph is not trivial

-* Not to work on my own!

-(as a former mathmo there's something pleasing about LISPs)